 As a Church of England school, we aim to embody Christian values in our ethos and teaching.
 At the heart of our school are a set of core Christian Values.
 These underpin our whole ethos, curriculum and school life and aim to ensure our pupils leave St Barnabas CE Primary School as happy, secure, caring and responsible citizens.
 The values we promote are important within the school community and are values which will be important throughout life.
 In all that we do we strive to share, encourage and demonstrate positive values with our children; in order that they understand them and strive to live by them.
 Our school assemblies are based on these Christian Values.
 Each half term a value is studied in detail.
-The values covered include: peace, compassion, friendship, trust, forgiveness and creativity.
+The values covered include: Hope, Courage, Compassion and Respect.

 Our worship is a precious time for children and adults to come together, spend time in reflection, thinking about our values, ourselves and our world.
 We provide opportunities for children to be quiet and reflective, to consider bigger issues and their own philosophy, to grow spiritually themselves, to grow in their relationships with others and our world and to think about the intangible, whatever their faith or non-faith position.